Hive Proof Architecture · Commodity Tier · Born Here

 ReceiptTre’gent · Ed25519 · offline-verifiable

-A proving operator lists capacity for a window.
-A routing agent submits a payload requiring a named proof type.
-The exchange matches.
+Here's how it works.
+A proving operator lists capacity for a time window.
+A routing agent submits a payload that needs a specific proof type.
+The exchange matches them up.
 The operator generates the proof.
-The proof is hashed and bound to a Tre’gent receipt.
-SHOD’s six gates check the operator (allowlist, daily cap, recipient cap, price window, trust tier, anomaly).
-If all six agree, the receipt is signed and the SIU-equivalent USDC settles atomically.
-If any gate disagrees, the receipt does not sign and no settlement happens.
-The buyer holds a receipt that can be verified offline in seconds against the published issuer key.
+That proof gets hashed and tied to a Tre’gent receipt.
+Then SHOD runs six checks on the operator: allowlist, daily cap, recipient cap, price window, trust tier, and anomaly detection.
+If all six pass, the receipt gets signed and the SIU-equivalent USDC settles right away.
+If even one check fails, the receipt never gets signed and nothing settles.
+The buyer ends up holding a receipt they can check offline in seconds against the published issuer key.

 Current status

 URN reserved at urn:hive:spu:v1.
 SPU is a Hive primitive.
-The doctrine is registered in hivetrust.json under the commodity tier.
-Two sub-symbols (SPU-GROTH16-BASE, SPU-PLONK-ALEO) are listed on the Manuka Exchange.
-The public JSON Schema payload at /.well-known/schemas/spu-v1.json targets the v0.3.3 publish window.
-Hive defines the canonical spec.
-Operators may adopt it.
+It's registered in hivetrust.json under the commodity tier.
+Two sub-symbols, SPU-GROTH16-BASE and SPU-PLONK-ALEO, are specified on the Manuka Exchange, which the exchange itself lists as sim stage with mainnet routing not yet enabled.
+The latency figures on this page are SLA targets, not independently measured results.
+The public JSON Schema payload at /.well-known/schemas/spu-v1.json is targeting the v0.3.3 publish window.
+Hive set the spec.
+Operators can choose to adopt it.